-The pdf of the release is shown below.
+The full pdf of the release can be found below.

-The all items index increased 1.6 percent for the 12 months ending June, a smaller increase than the 1.8-percent rise for the period ending May.
-The index for all items less food and energy rose 2.1 percent over the last 12 months, and the food index increased 1.9 percent.
-The energy index, in contrast, declined 3.4 percent over the last 12 months.
+The all items index increased 1.7 percent for the 12 months ending September, the same increase as for the 12 months ending August.
+The index for all items less food and energy rose 2.4 percent over the last 12 months, also the same increase as the period ending August.
+The food index increased 1.8 percent over the last year, while the energy index decreased 4.8 percent.

 The full press release can be found via the link below.

 Next release is Thursday, November 13, 2019, for the October 2019 Consumer Price Index.

 Real gross domestic product (GDP) increased at an annual rate of 2.0 percent in the second quarter of 2019 (table 1), according to the "third" estimate released by the Bureau of Economic Analysis.
 In the first quarter, real GDP increased 3.1 percent.
 The increase in real GDP in the second quarter reflected positive contributions from PCE, federal government spending, and state and local government spending that were partly offset by negative contributions from private inventory investment, exports, nonresidential fixed investment, and residential fixed investment.
 The deceleration in real GDP in the second quarter primarily reflected downturns in inventory investment, exports, and nonresidential fixed investment.
 These downturns were partly offset by accelerations in PCE and federal government spending.